 Several years ago, when Artists for Soup Executive Director Judy Nichols was conducting academic research in Costa Rica, she heard a distressing but common refrain from Nicaraguan women who migrated there seasonally for work: “We have our houses in Nicaragua but nothing there to eat.”

 Artists for Soup was founded in 2014 as a response to growing hunger and malnutrition in Nicaragua.
-Nicaragua is the poorest country in Central America and has one of the highest ratio of income inequality in the world.
+Nicaragua is the poorest country in Central America and has one of the highest ratios of income inequality in the world.

 Artists for Soup teaches biointensive gardening.
 This science-based agro-ecological approach is designed to improve soil fertility and drought resilience, producing a stable supply of food.
 Through our efforts to improve nutrition we support school and family gardens, nutritional tree reforestation, and the adoption of solar ovens and high-efficiency stoves to reduce smoke inhalation and deforestation.